Children like Sara Sharif deserve to be seen, heard and believed

 Each child’s death represents a systemic breakdown; a series of missed opportunities where warning signs such as unexplained injuries, frequent absences from school, or missed health appointments were overlooked.
 In some cases, agencies failed to follow up on reports of domestic violence, while in others, professionals accepted parental narratives without sufficient scrutiny.

-These tragic cases demonstrate a lack of collective responsibility across safeguarding systems.
+These tragedies demonstrate a lack of collective responsibility across safeguarding systems.
 Their findings are not new, with the lack of action to address them as damning as the issues themselves.

 Our Wales child practice review findings echo those in England’s latest safeguarding reports, which highlight recurring systemic issues such as inadequate inter-agency communication, over-reliance on self-reported family accounts, and the failure to recognise patterns of cumulative harm.